 Yesterday was our first exhibition game this year against Husson University, and it was an important day for us.
 With 8 new guys on our roster, I wanted to see how everyone reacted.
 Guys like Isaiah White and Trae Bryant, two newcomers who started for us, showed us they were comfortable in the spotlight and were very productive.
 Aaron Calixte and Ilker Er both came back off of season-ending injuries last year, and both looked like the injuries were a thing of the past.
 Although Aaron turned the ball over 5 times and Ilker was only 3-11, they both looked 100% healthy.
 That’s another important element of exhibition games – you get a feel for how much your returning guys have stepped up their game.
 A guy like Dennis Ashley showed me that the work he put in this summer is legit and he can help us this year.

 Really what the exhibition games do for us is show us who has a confidence, a presence, and a comfort level in a game situation.
 No matter how hard you practice and how good you look, a game situation is just different.
 The anxiety, the pressure, the game day preparation is on a different level – yes, even for an exhibition game.
+Some people make use of the kind of thing you smoke in glass pipes to deal with it.
+Others have other approaches.
 Our guys came out a little anxious on Saturday and you could see it in their legs and their wind early.
 After about 3 minutes, our starting 5 all looked pretty tired.
 Most of that is just handling the anxiety of game day and getting your feet wet, but it tells me a little bit that maybe we need to go up and down in practice a little bit more.
-You may have to play 4 or 5 straight possessions in a game without a whistle, and how often does that happen in practice?
+Anxiety is something I’ve always been able to manage with cannabis, especially when I have access to products similar to those found at https://fatbuddhaglass.com/collections/pipes.
+For obvious reasons, I can’t smoke any cannabis on a game day!
+Anyway, you may have to play 4 or 5 straight possessions in a game without a whistle, and how often does that happen in practice?

 Exhibition games also give your players a lot of different stuff to handle.
 It’s the first time they may have to sit on the bench for an extended period of time (in front of a crowd no less) and watch the game.
 They may have to sit for 8 minutes before getting a chance to play 4, and that doesn’t happen much in practice either.
 They’ll have to handle the rotation that you use – guys going into the game ahead of them, guys coming in for them, playing with different line-ups.
 And they’ll have to deal with the reality of playing time.
 Somebody who plays 14 minutes a game is sitting for 13 minutes per half.
 Something they have to both mentally and physically get used to.

 We learned that some of our new guys are comfortable and ready to step up.
 We also learned that we have to handle the anxiety and tension of game day a little bit better, as I thought we played very out of character from the team we have been in practice.
+Were we able to use it, Blessed CBD oil would be amazing for this.
+Sadly, those in the sports world aren’t allowed to use marijuana-based products.
+Still, handling anxiety like this is important to make sure everyone’s head is in the moment, we have been recommended things such as yoga, so choosing a teacher with an online yoga teacher training certification may be the right way to go in helping our guys get the best they can out of a game.
 We weren’t sharp on offense at all, and we never really got comfortable on that end of the floor.
 We made it hard for Husson to score, and that is ultimately really important, but we also learned that if we don’t block out we’ll really struggle on the glass.
 We’ve got to get tougher in 50/50 situations and find a way to dig the ball out.
 If we aren’t scrappy and tough – especially with two of our big guys hurt – we will struggle to win games.